abik11/tips-tricks/CSharp.md

 ```powershell
 & "$cscFullPath" /r:System.DirectoryServices.dll, System.DirectoryServices.AccountManagement.dll /out:program.exe /target:exe program.cs
 ```
 It is a very good idea to use CSC while learning and trying new things.
 You just have to create one .cs file, compile it and run!
+Also you can try things online with [C# Online Compiler](https://dotnetfiddle.net/), but not all the features are availabe there.

 ## Language tips